Qube Holdings: History

 In July 2006, following the takeover of Patrick Corporation by Toll Holdings, Chris Corrigan and some executives departed and teamed with Kaplan Funds Management to explore logistics opportunities.
 In January 2007, the KFM Diversified Infrastructure & Logistics Fund was listed on the Australian Securities Exchange.

 In April 2007, a 75% shareholding in P&O Automotive & General Stevedoring and 50% shareholding in P&O Trans Australia were acquired from DP World.

 In June 2010, the KFM Diversified Infrastructure & Logistics Fund was renamed Qube Logistics.
 In April 2011, Qube exercised an option to take its ownership in P&O Trans Australia up to 95%.
 In 2012, Qube purchased Independent Rail of Australia.

 In January 2015 Qube acquired ISO limited in New Zealand.

 As part of the break up of Asciano, Qube purchased a 50% stake in Patrick Corporation in August 2016.

 In 2019, Qube acquired Chalmers Industries and LCR Group.
 In September 2021, Newcastle Agri Terminal was acquired.

-In May 2023, Qube acquired Kalari Proprietary Limited from Swire Investments (Australia) Ltd and a 50% stake in Pinnacle, a New Zealand owned and operated group of companies.
+In May 2023, Qube acquired Kalari Transport from Swire and a 50% stake in Pinnacle, a New Zealand owned and operated group of companies.
 In November 2023 Qube acquired the remaining 50% in Pinnacle along with Stevenson Logistics in North Fremantle and Agri Rail Terminal in Narrabri.

-In May 2024 Qube entered into an agreement to acquire Melbourne International RoRo & Automotive Terminal (MIRRAT) from Wallenius Wilhelmsen for approximately A$332.5 million.
+In May 2024 Qube entered into an agreement to acquire Melbourne International RoRo & Automotive Terminal from Wallenius Wilhelmsen for $333 million.

+In February 2026, Qube's board of directors recommended a takeover offer from Macquarie Asset Management be accepted.
+The company was delisted from the Australian Securities Exchange on 8 July 2026.